pauortipythonrepo/Research-Repo/README.md

 Contact: paul.ortiz.nm@gmail.com

 This repo contains all resources for this project.
+Also included is a copy of the thesis it is based on and all the refrences used.

 # Archive